 - 2 tsp mirin

-- Add the panko to the bowl and mix with the tofu.
+- Add the panko to the bowl and add beaten egg to the bowl.

 - While the patties are frying, mix together all the sauce ingredients in a bowl and set aside.

-- Serve the rissoles with whatever vegetables or sides you like, then drizzle the sauce on top.
+- Serve the Japanese hamburger steak with vegetables or sides you like, then drizzle the sauce on top.